 Mono/Duotone Color System

 My color palette consisted of four spot colors.
 Each individual poster used one spot color and Pantone Black 6 C. All color variation was created by utilizing monotone or duotone images using the spot color + black or layering semi-transparent fields of pure color.
 The geometric grid structure across the triptych uses Pantone Black 6 creating a unifying skeleton for all three posters while the individual spot colors allows each poster to stand apart as a single unit.

-In all three poster I used the eye in the architect’s portrait as that focal point for the portrait image.
-I felt like this is appropriate as architects their critical eye as one of their most important design tools.
+An architects critical eye and visual sensibility is one of their most important design tools.
+In all three poster I used the eye in the architect’s portrait as that focal point for an otherwise abstracted portrait image.